 2V+Connects to one end of the third capacitor & other end is connected to Vcc

-3C1 -Connects to another end of first Capacitor
+3C1 -Connects to another end of first capacitor

 4C2+Connects to one end of second capacitor